 Have you ever had an employee that backed out from a shift due to personal reasons?
 Was that particular employee essential to your organization?
-If so, then certainly that must have caused a lot of panic for your organization.
-Such unplanned circumstances and schedule changes seem to become more common for employers with hourly workers, disrupting their business operations and ultimately causing stress.
+If so, that must have caused a lot of panic for your organization.
+Unplanned events and schedule changes are happening more often for employers with hourly workers, causing stress and disrupting business operations.

 Impact of poor Change Management

-Poor scheduling is often a combination of irregular scheduling and unplanned circumstances.
-In either of the cases, employees are affected concerning their engagement levels with the organization.
-A survey by Washington Post reported that 71 percent of dissatisfied hourly employees are currently looking for new jobs, citing unstable schedules and difficulties reaching their managers as reasons for leaving.
-While working paycheck to paycheck itself adds stress to many hourly employees, the difficulty in combining work and non-work responsibilities causes strain and disengagement.
+They cite unstable schedules and difficulties reaching their managers as reasons for leaving.
+Working paycheck to paycheck is stressful for hourly employees.
+Balancing work and personal responsibilities causes strain and disengagement.
 Unfortunately, 50% of such employees have a problem asking for time off.
 Why so?

-- Six percent of hourly workers, 8 percent of salaried workers, and 30 percent of those paid on some other basis work irregular or on-call shifts.
+- 6% of hourly workers, 8% of salaried workers, and 30% of those paid on some other basis work irregular or on-call shifts.
 Lack of certainty in shifts make jobs less desirable and frustrate employees that want more clarity in their life.

 - Calling in sick amongst hourly employees is rarely possible, with 31% of such employees finding difficulty changing shifts with another coworker.
 As a result, the options available for hourly employees are to either work their shift in sickness or be underemployed.